The Island of Dr Brain

 Gallon 8 lb 0 oz (128 oz) Don't try!
 (1792 oz) 6 lb 0 oz (96 oz)

 There go 4 cups in a quart, and 4 quarts in a gallon.
 Also:16 oz = 1 lb.
 Calculate the total amount of oz you need, then use the measurements above to calculate how much you need.
 Remember: there's a limited amount of cups you get from every material, and if you run out of doses before you filled all sections, you lose.
 If you pour too much to one of the sides, you lose.
-Remember that in the Novice section, it's not you who decides where you put your liquid.
+Remember that in the Novice section, it's not you who decides where you put your liquid: water goes left, alcohol right and mercury in the middle.
 Once you've filled a cup, you have to put it in the funnel.
 Best save first, so that when you make a mistake, your math hasn't been in vain.

 Tips for playing: